erickrenz/linux-dev-setup/docs/vim.md

 - `:s/old/new/`: substitute first occurance in line
 - `:s/old/new/g`: substitute all occurances in line
 - `:%s/old/new/g`: substitute all occurances in file

+- `:%s/old/new/gc`: find all occurances in file, then ask for confirmation
+- `:#,#s/old/new/g`: substitute all occurances between two line numbers

 ## Insert Mode - Digraphs